Military of the Polish–Lithuanian Commonwealth: Navy

-The Commonwealth Navy was small and played a relatively minor role in the history of the Commonwealth.
-Despite having access to the Baltic Sea, neither Poland nor Lithuania had any significant navy throughout their histories.
-In the 16th century, as Poland and Lithuania became involved in conflicts in Livonia, Polish king Sigismund II Augustus supported the operations of privateers, but that met with opposition of the Poland's primary port, Gdańsk (Danzig), which saw them as a threat to its trade.
+The Polish–Lithuanian Commonwealth Navy was small and played a relatively minor role in the history of the Commonwealth.
+Despite having access to the Baltic Sea, neither Poland nor Lithuania maintained a significant navy.
+In the 16th century, as Poland and Lithuania became involved in conflicts in Livonia, Sigismund II Augustus supported the creation of privateers to attack enemy forces, but this met with opposition from mercantile interests in Poland's primary port of Gdańsk, which saw them as a threat to their trade routers.
 This led to the development of a privateer port in Puck.
-At the turn of the century, Poland-Lithuania was ruled by the House of Vasa, and was involved in a series of wars with Sweden.
-The Vasa kings attempted creating a proper fleet, and Władysław IV Vasa built a dedicated port for the royal navy at Władysławowo, but their attempts repeatedly failed, due to lack of funds in the royal treasury (seeing little need for the fleet, the szlachta refused to raise taxes for its construction, and Gdańsk continuously opposed the idea of a royal fleet).
+By the 17th century, Poland-Lithuania was ruled by the House of Vasa, and was involved in a series of wars with Sweden.
+The Vasa kings attempted creating a proper fleet in 1627, and Władysław IV Vasa built a dedicated port for the navy at Władysławowo.
+However, his attempts repeatedly failed due to lack of funds in the royal treasury; furthermore, seeing little need for a navy the szlachta refused to raise taxes for its creation and Gdańsk continuously opposed the idea of a navy as well.
 Although Władysław bought 12 ships, they were sold between 1641 and 1643, marking the end of the Commonwealth Navy.